Herbin Hoyos: Education and career

-Herbin Hoyos was dedicated to humanitarian missions and presenting complaints to foreign media and international organizations about violation of human rights in Sarajevo, Bosnia and Herzegovina; Kosovo; Palestine; Sierra Leone; Belgrade; Iraq, and Chechnya, where he was tortured by the paramilitaries of Grozny.
+Herbin Hoyos was dedicated to humanitarian missions and presenting complaints to foreign media and international organizations about violations of human rights in Sarajevo, Bosnia and Herzegovina; Kosovo; Palestine; Sierra Leone; Belgrade; Iraq, and Chechnya, where he was tortured by the paramilitaries of Grozny.
 In September 2002 he interviewed President Yasser Arafat when covered the Al-Aqsa Intifada between Israel and Palestine.

 In March 2003 he was the only Colombian journalist who accompanied the U.S. invasion of Iraq, broadcasting live on Caracol Radio and sixteen other radio and TV networks in Latin America.

 Hoyos Medina created "Voices of Kidnapping" program on Caracol Radio after he was kidnapped by the FARC guerrillas March 12, 1994.
 He was rescued by the army 17 days later on March 29 after a thirteen-day battle.
 On the program "Voices of Kidnapping" he accompanied hostages through the radio, keeping them alive, allowing their families and loved ones speak to them through the radio program, which was unique in the world.
 Herbin Hoyos denounced human rights violations of over 24,000 victims kidnapped by the Farc, 6,500 by the National Liberation Army (ELN), and more than other 4,000 missing people in Colombia.
 Kidnapping survivors frequently thanked "Voices of Kidnapping" for keeping alive while in captivity.

 His campaigns brought him closer to Uribismo, the conservative movement that opposed negotiations with the FAEC, created around former president Álvaro Uribe (2002-2010).
 While in exile he was a kind of spokesperson for the failed efforts to repeal the Special Jurisdiction of Peace (JEP), the agreements signed by the government of Juan Manuel Santos (2010-2018).